rfresh2/2b2t.vc-discord/README.md

 * `/priodata` -> Dumps a JSON list of all players who currently have priority queue (probably)
 * `/stats` -> Prints a player's stats on 2b2t
 * `/wordcount` -> Counts how many times a word has been seen in chat
-* `/watch` -> DM Notifications on player joins, leaves, deaths, or kills
+* `/watch` -> DM Notifications on player joins, leaves, deaths, kills, and chats
-* `/watch-guild` -> Discord server channel notifications on player joins, leaves, deaths, or kills
+* `/watch-guild` -> Discord server channel notifications on player joins, leaves, deaths, kills, and chats